Inzhenerka/docs.getdbt.tech/website/blog/2025-04-18-dbt-mcp-server.md

 ## What is the best workflow for the current iteration of the MCP server?

-This early release is primarily meant to be used to *on top of an existing dbt project to answer questions about your data and metadata -* roughly tracking towards the set of use cases described in this [post](https://roundup.getdbt.com/p/how-ai-will-disrupt-bi-as-we-know) on the future of BI and data consumption.
+This early release is primarily meant to be used *on top of an existing dbt project to answer questions about your data and metadata -* roughly tracking towards the set of use cases described in this [post](https://roundup.getdbt.com/p/how-ai-will-disrupt-bi-as-we-know) on the future of BI and data consumption.

 *Chat use case:*

 We suggest using Claude Desktop for this and creating a custom [project](https://www.anthropic.com/news/projects) that includes a prompt explaining the use cases you are looking to cover.

-To get this working.
+To get this working:

 - Follow the instructions in the Readme to install the MCP server
-- Validate that you have added the MCP config to the your Claude desktop config.
+- Validate that you have added the MCP config to your Claude desktop config.
 You should see ‘dbt’ when you go to Claude→Settings→Developer
 <Lightbox src="/img/blog/2025-04-18-dbt-mcp-server/claudedesktop_settings_dbt_mcp.png" title="Claude Desktop – MCP server running in Developer settings" width="100%" />

 - Create a new project called “analytics”.
 Give it a description of how an end user might interact with it.